3v0k4/contact-page/blog/posts/2020-05-04-rewriting-haskell-query-params-again.md

   -> Handler SearchResults
 ```

-Contrarily to the previous post, in this case we choose to use primitive types (e.g. `Text`, `Int`) instead of defining our own.
+Contrarily to the previous post, in this case we chose to use primitive types (e.g. `Text`, `Int`) instead of defining our own.
 What we do instead is to parse all the values in the first few lines of the handler:

 ```hs
 getSearchResults configuration connection mQuery mQuantity mComments mChannel mLastId = do